 In addition to the basic SMTP service, IMail provides other services that you can start and stop at one source - the Service Administration page.
-Individual online help files are available that explain each service in more depth.
-Services provided with the installation are:
+IMail also provides features that can be enabled to provide the IMail Administrator an improved level of security and control over their IMail Server.
+Individual online help files are available that explain each service / feature in more depth.
+Services and featured provided with the installation are: